37 Best Things To Do In Florence, Italy

 Arnolfo Tower

 For incredible views of the city, climbing the Arnolfo Tower is one of the nicest things to do in Florence.
-This crenellated tower soars over the piazza, a dominating 94 meters (over 308 feet) in height.
+This crenelated tower soars over the piazza, a dominating 94 meters (over 308 feet) in height.

 The tower was historically used as a prison for the men who were to be executed.
 In the bell room, there are three bells: the famous ‘Martinella’ that gathers all Florentines, the midday bell, and that which chimes the hours.
-You can climb up the tower to enjoy breath-taking views of the center.
+You can climb up the tower to enjoy breathtaking views of the center.

 Neptune's Fountain Florence